 Turkey’s sectoral confidence indices send mixed signals

-Indices for Turkey's services, retail trade sectors up, construction sector sees decrease in March
+Indices for Turkey's services and retail trade sectors improved while construction sector sees decrease in August versus July

-Seasonally adjusted confidence indices for the services and retail trade sectors were up 5.1% and 0.2% respectively, while construction sector posted decrease of 4%, month-on-month in March, said TurkStat.
+Seasonally adjusted confidence indices for services and retail trade was up by 5.7% and 0.2%, respectively, and dropped by 2.3% for the construction sector, month-on-month in August.

-Calculated with data gathered via a monthly survey, sectoral confidence indices are evaluated within a range of 0-200.
-Values above 100 signal an optimistic outlook, while those below indicate a pessimistic one.Anadolu Agency website contains only a portion of the news stories offered to subscribers in the AA News Broadcasting System (HAS), and in summarized form.
+These indices indicate an optimistic outlook when the value is above 100, a pessimistic outlook when it is below 100.Anadolu Agency website contains only a portion of the news stories offered to subscribers in the AA News Broadcasting System (HAS), and in summarized form.
 Please contact us for subscription options.